rrrguez/rrrguez/README.md

 ## I am a software engineer currently pursuing a master's degree in web development :mortar_board:

-In my profile you can find mostly practises for my different subjects
+In my profile you will find mostly practises for my different subjects